gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    This section specifies how DTLS in SCTP is established
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.

+   A DTLS in SCTP Association is built up with traffic DTLS connection and Restart DTLS connection.

+   Traffic DTLS connection is established as part of initial handshake (see {{initial_dtls_connection}}) whilst Restart DTLS connection is established when Association is in ESTABLISHED state and follows the procedure described in
+   {{further_dtls_connection}}.

 ## DTLS Handshake {#dtls-handshake}

-### Handshake of initial DTLS connection
+### Handshake of initial DTLS connection {#initial_dtls_connection}

+   The handshake of the initial DTLS connection is part of the DTLS in SCTP Association initialization.
+   The initialization is split in three distinct phases:

+   * SCTP Handshake

+   * DTLS Handshake

+   * Validation

+   Moving towards next phase is possible only when the previous phase handshake is completed.

+   SCTP Handshake is strictly compliant to {{RFC9260}}.

    As soon the SCTP Association has entered the SCTP state PROTECTION PENDING as defined by {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}
    the DTLS handshake procedure is initiated by the endpoint that has initiated the SCTP association.
+The initial DTLS handshake SHALL use CID = 0;

    The DTLS endpoint will send the DTLS message in one or more SCTP user message depending if the DTLS endpoint fragments the message